holycrap872/partial-pong/README.md

 pip3 install pytest pygame
 ```

-### 3. Verify it runs
+### 3. Verify it Runs

 You now should be able to run the program and see a white ball and paddle set
 against a black background.
+To do this, open the `src/pong/main.py` file and
+click the "play button" at the top right.
+Assuming you see the ball and the
-Assuming you have that, move onto the next task.
+paddle, move onto the next task.

 ## Game Development